InsertKoinIO/koin/docs/support/index.md

 We drive our developments with release cycles of 6 months to follow Kotlin language and library updates in a consistent manner.
 We will use beta periods of 6 weeks or more, to help gather first feedbacks.

 Once a new version is released, we start the Community support phase for 6 months minimum.
-During that phase, we are actively gathering feedbacks, following all updates impacting our framework, like librairies, Kotling Android, Ktor and others frameworks versions.
+During that phase, we are actively gathering feedbacks, following all updates impacting our framework, like libraries, Kotlin Android, Ktor and others frameworks versions.

 ## Establishing Roadmap with Structured Versions